 - All pre-requisite courses must be completed and submitted to the application email portal by 3pm, December 15, 2023.

 - All math (MTH) and science (BIO) pre-requisite courses must be taken within 5 years of application to the Nursing program.

-- All pre-requisite courses, other minimum requirements for application, and additional information can be found on the Practical Nursing or Registered Nursing Program webpages.
+- All pre-requisite courses, other minimum requirements for application, and additional information can be found on the Nursing Program webpages.
 All applicants must be unconditionally accepted by TSCC prior to applying to the Nursing program.
 Please be advised that there is a separate application and application process for the Nursing programs at TSCC.